-The Midlands’ Charter outlines our commitment to prioritise the restoration of postgraduate medical education and training impacted during the COVID-19 pandemic.
+The Midlands’ Charter, first published at the end of 2020, outlined our commitment to prioritise the restoration of postgraduate medical education and training impacted during the Covid-19 pandemic.
 It recognises the determination of providers to restore and reset education and training and to establish the Midlands region as a beacon for postgraduate education.

 - Ensuring adequate experience